 How This Applies to the Workplace

 Just because you’ve been doing a particular job for a long time doesn’t mean you can’t change gears later on.
-Same goes for younger workers: don’t let a lack of experience define what you can attempt to take on.
+The same goes for younger workers: don’t let a lack of experience define what you can attempt to take on.
 Showing that you’re open to taking on a new responsibility can be as simple as scheduling a meeting with your boss to ask about professional development opportunities, or taking classes at a community college to earn a new certification.
 Putting things off is a mistake; when you have a good idea that you know will improve your life, it’s best to immediately start planning ways to make it a reality as soon as possible.

 Here’s the takeaway: no matter what, you are literally never too old or young to develop a skill that can change your life!

 I’m Jessica Cox, and whether you’re young or old, I have some tips that you can use right now to start overcoming the obstacles in your own life.
 It’s never too late or too early to make a major change to your life!
-If you want me to come share my story with the attendees at your convention or religious gathering, please contact me at email@example.com.
+If you want me to come to share my story with the attendees at your convention or religious gathering, please contact me at firstname.lastname@example.org.